Zytekaron/otp-cli/README.md

   Use a program like [srm](https://man7.org/linux/man-pages/man1/shred.1.html) or [shred](https://linux.die.net/man/1/shred) (caution: [these may not work on journaled filesystems](https://stackoverflow.com/a/913360))
 - Generate keys of different sizes, and use the smallest one possible for a given message.*
-- Compress large files before sending them to use smaller keys.
+- Compress large files using a program like [gzip](https://linux.die.net/man/1/gzip), so you can use smaller keys.
 - Store your keys in an encrypted volume, such as a [VeraCrypt volume](https://en.wikipedia.org/wiki/VeraCrypt), until you need to use them.
 This also lets you use a non-journaled filesystem, so srm and shred will work.

-[*] This program does not support encrypting multiple messages using a single key file, unless you modify the file yourself to remove only the used key bytes.
+[*] This program does not support encrypting multiple messages over time using a single key file, unless you modify the file yourself to remove only the key bytes used for a previous operation.

+That said, here's a way you can do that. **Only run these commands if you know what you are doing.
+See the [dd man page](https://linux.die.net/man/1/dd) for more information.**

+This command will remove the first 64 bytes of `key.txt`, placing the result in `stripped_key.txt`.

+`dd if=key.txt of=stripped_key.txt ibs=64 skip=1`

+If you need to strip a larger value (perhaps more than 50 MB), use a smaller value for `ibs`, and a value for `skip` such that `ibs * skip = number of bytes to remove`.
+The following command will do the same thing, removing the first 500 million bytes (500 MB) of the file, in 1 MB chunks.

+`dd if=key.txt of=stripped_key.txt ibs=1000 skip=500`

 ## License